Hyssopi/Bulk-YouTube-Downloader/README.md

 ## Run
 1. Install Node.js

 2. Download this repository as a zip file to your local PC.
-Then extract contents.
+Then extract the contents.

     <img src="images/GitHubRepositoryDownload.png" width="400">

-3. Create/modify the input JSON file:
+3. Create/modify the input JSON file (contains the list of YouTube links to download):

     * Open `Bulk-YouTube-Downloader/input/Template.xlsx`: